MANASLU CIRCUIT TREK

 TIPPING GUIDES AND PORTERS

-While tipping trekking guides and porters is not essential, it is recommended and is generally a good thing to do.
-It rewards them for their service, helps supplement relatively low wages, and can help motivate them for the future.
+While tipping trekking guides and porters is not essential, it is recommended, expected, and is generally a good thing to do.
+It rewards them for their service and helps supplement relatively low wages.

 How Much Should You Tip?